SoundMetrics/aris-integration-sdk/common/simple-proto/README.md

 In this protocol, the commands are text-based, and protocol buffer isn't necessary.
 A command consists of a command name followed by 0 or more lines of key-value pairs.
 The command is terminated by an empty line.

+**Note:**
-*Note that you can use WireShark or other network tools to observe the command & response from the ARIS.*
+> You can use WireShark to observe the command & response from the ARIS as they pass over the network.

 For illustration purposes only, we're showing new lines as `\n` here: